sanguis/.sanguis_settings/README.md

-\h1 my standard settings
+# my dotfiles and other basic settings
-For Vim tmux and git